JacobPaxton/data_science_notes/notes_v3.md

 - To connect: create an account in Kibana and use those creds in Python queries
 ### cURL: Perform an Aggregation
 - Note: this is meant to be pasted into Bash terminal
+- In Kibana, you can draft/test your query JSON before you run it here
+    * Consider making script that reads JSON into cURL command "--data" argument
 ```
 curl -k --user username:password --header "Content-Type:application/json"      \
 -X GET https://123.45.67.89:9200/index_pattern/_search                         \